Jon Sopel

-Jonathan B. Sopel (born 22 May 1959) is a British journalist, television presenter and podcaster.
+Jonathan Berris Sopel (born 22 May 1959) is a British journalist, television presenter and podcaster.
 He was formerly BBC News's North America editor; chief political correspondent for the domestic news channel BBC News; a presenter on the Politics Show on BBC One and the BBC News channel; and from 2013 to 2014, the main presenter of Global on BBC World News.
 Since 2022, he has been presenting the Global daily news podcast The News Agents.

 Early life

 Born in 1959 to Jewish parents Myer and Miriam Sopel, his family moved from Stepney to Finchley, North London when he was eleven.
-He was educated at Christ's College, Finchley before graduating with a 2:1 honours degree in Politics and Sociology from University of Southampton.
-Sopel was the president of the Students' Union, for the National Organisation of Labour Students during 1982 and 1983.
+He was educated at Christ's College, Finchley before graduating with a 2:1 honours degree in politics and sociology from University of Southampton.
+Sopel was the president of Southampton University Students' Union in 1981–1982, having stood for election representing the National Organisation of Labour Students.